 You’re ambitious and hardworking, your clothing is fresh and on-trend, and yet you can’t understand why your sales have plateaued.

-Even the best of the best get themselves in a sales slump sometimes.
+Even the best of the best retailers find themselves in a post-holiday sales slump.
 No retailer is immune to it.

 The good news is that there are some clear, actionable items to get yourself out of that hole.
 Let’s explore some ways to set realistic goals and achieve them.

-When we think of goals, we think of setting our aim high.
+When we think of goals, we think of setting our sights high.
 There is nothing wrong with having high ambition.
 However, we need to set realistic goals if we want to keep our motivation high.
-If your monthly sales are around 5k, it is not reasonable to set your goal at 100k per month.
+If your monthly sales are around $5k, it is not reasonable to set your goal at $100k per month.